Marsha Hunt (actress, born 1917): Later work

 Following her semi-retirement in 1960, Hunt appeared in small roles in five films and numerous television shows, including an episode of the medical drama Breaking Point.
 In 1962, she appeared in the season-nine episode of Gunsmoke titled "The Glory and the Mud".
 In 1967, she had a leading role as Katie's Aunt Cecile in an episode of My Three Sons entitled "The Aunt Who Came To Dinner".

 In 1971, she appeared in the film Johnny Got His Gun, written by fellow blacklist member Dalton Trumbo, playing the mother of the title character, portrayed by Timothy Bottoms.
 It won the Grand Prix at the 1971 Cannes Film Festival.
 On February 8, 1988, she appeared in Star Trek: The Next Generation in the episode "Too Short a Season" as Anne Jameson, wife of an admiral who took an age-reversing drug.
 In 1997, she appeared as Ethel Thayer in the Santa Susana Repertory Company's production of On Golden Pond.

 In 1993, her book The Way We Wore: Styles of the 1930s and '40s and Our World Since Then was published by Fallbrook Publishing.

 She produced the CD Tony London: Songs From the Heart with the Page Cavanaugh Trio which includes two of the 50 songs Hunt has composed.

 Hunt played Elizabeth Lyons in Chloe's Prayer, a 2006 film.
 In 2008, Hunt appeared in a short film noir, The Grand Inquisitor, as Hazel Reedy, the could-be widow of one of America's most infamous unapprehended serial killers.

 In 2013, Hunt debuted a clip of a song she wrote 40 years earlier titled "Here's to All Who Love" about love and same-sex marriage.
-Sung by Glee star Bill A. Jones, the clip immediately went viral.
+Sung by Glee guest actor Bill A. Jones, the clip immediately went viral.
 It was featured in Marsha Hunt's Sweet Adversity, a documentary about her life.
 The documentary debuted at the Palm Springs and Santa Barbara International Film Festivals in January 2015.

 When she was 99 in April 2017, Hunt made a public appearance at the 2017 Los Angeles Jewish Film Festival to honor the achievements of actor and activist Ed Asner.